MadrizML/linkedin-project/README.md

 ## Acknowledgements

-* **David Craven** who wrote and [article](https://www.linkedin.com/pulse/how-easy-scraping-data-from-linkedin-profiles-david-craven/) on how to use Selenium to Srcap Linkedin, that was very helpful.
+* **David Craven** who wrote and [article](https://www.linkedin.com/pulse/how-easy-scraping-data-from-linkedin-profiles-david-craven/) on how to use Selenium to Scrap LinkedIn, that was very helpful.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.